Abhay-coding/HealthRisk-Predictor/README.md

 - Numerical features were cleaned and used directly.
 - Categorical features were initially one-hot encoded.
-- One-hot encoded columns related to **diet type** and **blood group** were merged back into single mapped categorical features to reduce dimensionality.
+- One-hot encoded columns related to **diet type** and **blood group** were merged into single mapped categorical features to reduce dimensionality.

 ### Why Mapping Instead of One-Hot Encoding?

-The final models used are **tree-based classifiers**, which do not rely on distance-based or linear assumptions between feature values.
+The final models used in this project are **tree-based classifiers**, which do not depend on distance-based or linear assumptions between feature values.
+As a result, numeric mapping of categorical variables is:

-Therefore, numeric mapping:
-- Reduces feature dimensionality
-- Improves interpretability
+- Technically appropriate
-- Is computationally efficient
+- Computationally efficient
+- Easier to interpret
-- Remains technically correct for tree-based models
+- Suitable for tree-based algorithms

 ---

 ## 🤖 Models Implemented

-Multiple supervised machine learning models were trained and evaluated:
+The following supervised machine learning models were trained and evaluated:

 - Logistic Regression
 - K-Nearest Neighbors (KNN)